-Charles R. Snyder is the director of the All-Ohio Youth Choir.
+Charles R. Snyder was the director of the All-Ohio Youth Choir from 1992 to 2013.
 He received his musical training from Capital University, and has completed further study at Kent State University, the Pennsylvania State University, Lutheran Theological Seminary, and Westminster Choir College.
 He has studied with Daniel Moe, Leland Sateran, Fred Waring, Norman Luboff, Helen Kemp, John Rutter, Frauke Haasemann, Sir David Willcocks, Donald Neuen, Sandra Willetts, Anton Armstrong, James Gallagher, Weston Noble, Eph Ehly and Paul Christiansen.

 He currently serves as the Director of Music at The Presbyterian Church of Coshocton.
 Mr. Snyder is the music director and conductor of the Coshocton Community Choir, Coshocton Children's Choir and Coshocton Youth Chorale.
 In the spring of 1992, he was selected in a statewide search as the conductor of the All-Ohio Youth Choir.
 In April 2008, he was awarded the Community Music Educator Award from the Columbus Symphony, and was inducted into the Ohio State Fair Hall of Fame in July 2008.

 Charles R. Snyder received his musical training at Capital University, where he was a protégé of Ellis E. Snyder, a soloist with the university’s famed touring Chapel Choir, and for two years, the student assistant to Dr. Snyder in the voice department.
 In 1969 he served the Chapel Choir as associate conductor.